 “Anything that would give more clarity to the situation, of course we support it,” Rosselló said in a brief interview before giving a talk about his vision for Puerto Rico.
 “I’ve always been on record saying that we need to have the best available protocols, the best available clarity towards the future.
 We recognize that the protocols we had at the onset were not the best or not good.
 So any information and the interest from different parties that we’ve seen recently can only add to the conversation, so of course, I support that.”

 Earlier in June, members of the Congressional Hispanic Caucus, all Democrats, called for Congress to establish an independent commission about why the official death count due to Hurricane María is still at 64, when data from journalists, researchers and the government of Puerto Rico have already established that excess deaths were more than 1,200 the weeks after Hurricane María.
 The death toll made national headlines in late May again after a Harvard School of Public Health study estimated that Puerto Rico’s death toll after María could have been more than 70 times the official count of 64.
+Data from June 13 released by the island’s Registry Department estimated 1,427 excess deaths for the last four months of 2017, when compared to same months the four previous years, but the government won’t confirm whether these excess deaths were all related to the hurricane, and has kept the official death count of 64.

 “There certainly have been excess deaths,” Rosselló, also a registered Democrat, said.
 “We need to get the full picture on why they occurred and how we can prevent them in the future.
 I think that is a critical component, of course, why they occurred.
 To give closure and to give clarity to the people of Puerto Rico to me is very important, but also to honor their memories.
 It is important that on a future event, we learn from this one and that we can execute a lot better.
 So certainly, I mean, from November on, we knew that it wasn’t sixty-four [deaths].
 That was just the number based on the protocol.
 That shouldn’t be considered the official tally.
 We stopped the tally and then we externalized it to George Washington [University] so that they can use epidemiological studies moving forward.
 Certainly, an area that we need to have a lot more clarity on, and that we’ll be better off for it, once a lot of the information from the experts starts piling in.”